-- If your company holds any personal information about an EU citizen.
+- Companies that hold any personal information about EU citizens

-- Fewer than 250 but your data processing/collection may impact freedoms and rights of data subjects, or includes certain types of sensitive personal data.
+- Companies with fewer than 250 employees, but whose data processing/collection may impact freedoms and rights of data subjects, or includes certain types of sensitive personal data

-6. Create a business case/cost model for the entire program including support as requirements are released into production.
+- Create a business case/cost model for the entire program including support as requirements are released into production.